Propensity Scores in Practice

 # We keep models simple and interpretable on purpose.

-# Chapter 5 is about *causality*, not model tuning.
+# This analysis is about *causality*, not model tuning.

 import numpy as np